Drinking, Dating And Sex: How Alcohol Affects Your Chances To Get Between The Sheets On First Dates

 Alcohol and dating go back for as long as dating has been a thing.
 See an attractive potential partner at a bar?
 Buy him or her a drink!
 Hitting it off?
 Buy him or her more drinks!
 Don’t care about consent?
 Plow him or her with more drinks until their inhibitions are turned off.

 OK, so that last point wasn’t meant to be taken seriously.
 After all, getting someone drunk and then taking advantage of them sexually is a crime, and it’s unethical, so don’t do it.
-But of course, we all know it goes on, and new research from alcohol rehabilitation facility chain American Addiction Centers, there are actually some pretty precise patterns that come into play when it comes to alcohol, dating, sex, and consent.
+But of course, we all know it goes on, and according to new research from alcohol rehabilitation facility chain American Addiction Centers, there are actually some pretty precise patterns that come into play when it comes to alcohol, dating, sex, and consent.

 For example, did you know that many participants on a first date have already had one or more drinks before they even show up?
-37 percent of poll respondents say that they have one or more drinks before the first date, perhaps to take the edge off of the nerves.
+Thirty-seven percent of poll respondents say that they have one or more drinks before the first date, perhaps to take the edge off of the nerves.
 During a first date, 83 percent knock back one or more.

 “Drinking with a date has always been a way to work up the courage to make a move.
 Some people need a drink just to walk up to a girl at a bar and start a conversation.”